fum-cloud-project/documentation/readme.md

 ### Internal Communication
 The specific internal communications are as follows:
-* `user — catalog`: getting category information for favourite categroy selection
-* `user — order`: validate auth token
+* `auth — order`: validating auth token
 * `order — catalog`: getting product information
-* `catalog — order`: update product stock
+* `catalog — order`: updating product stock
+* for each operation, the services also verify the JWT token and access control levels through a gRPC call to the auth service.
+This means there are `auth — order` and `auth — catalog` calls.

 <!-- add roles -->